RunescapeLife/bussycoin/README.md

 Other useless information about the coin.
  - shits made in c++ yo
  - literally copied from litecoin pending some changes to the source code
  - no I don't know c++...
-I'm a Infrastructure engineer that works with cloud and python get of my back
+I'm a Infrastructure engineer that works with cloud and python git off my back
  - yes my art skills are lacking
  - more useless than dogecoin